ClementiGroup/ExTASY/README_bridges.md

 ### Run on Bridges login node (Client Inside)

 Extasy can be located in Bridges which will be one of login nodes e.g. `[user@login018 ~]`.
-This will require `ssh` to connect to Bridges using PSC credentials like `gsissh` to connect from outside.
+This will require `ssh` to connect to Bridges using PSC credentials similar to `gsissh` from outside.
 This needs to exercise the ssh key registration at PSC described below.

 - Setting up a PSC password if not done before, this is not XSEDE password. (https://apr.psc.edu/autopwdreset/autopwdreset.html)
 - If your PSC account is not active or not created, contact to bridges@psc.edu.